 Even though chiropractic care works wonders for some people, others are not convinced that it can be an effective treatment.

-A recent study in JAMA Network Open focused on U.S. military personnel.
+A in JAMA Network Open focused on U.S. military personnel.
 It found that those who used chiropractic care — along with traditional medical care — had better pain relief outcomes than those who only sought out traditional medical care.

 Chiropractic care can include different forms of spinal manipulation commonly known as adjustments.
 Not all chiropractic care involves cracking bones directly.
 One technique uses a handheld device called an activator, a gentler way to align your spine.
 Another involves moving the table to align the patient’s body.

 This care is different than the typical medical remedies for back pain which include anti-inflammatory medications, opioids, spinal fusions, and epidural steroid injections.

 But with the ongoing opioid crisis in the United States, the medical community is looking at alternative nonaddictive treatments.